pyGuru123/Python-Games/Dino/README.md

 * Press space on end page to restart the game.
 * Press escape or q key to end the game.

+This game has few cheatcodes which you can try.
+Just type them to activate / deactivate them

+* GODMODE -> immortal jutsu ( can't die )
+* DAYMODE -> Swap between day and night
+* LYAGAMI -> automatic jump and duck
+* IAMRICH -> add 10,000 to score
+* HISCORE -> highscore is 99999
+* SPEEDUP -> increase speed by 2

+cheatcodes are case-insensitive

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.